TheElliotGong/CS-5220-Advanced-Web-Dev/Labs/Lab 2.md

 POST /playlists/create/:id

 * Requires Authentication header to identify user.
-* Request body is an object with a title and user id.
+* Request body is an object with an optional title and user id.
-* Playlist id is automatically created, and Tracks is initiated as an empty array.
+* Playlist id is automatically created, and the tracks array is initially empty.
 * Responds with the playlist object (excluding its own and user id).
-* Responds with an error if the title is blank or the user id is invalid.
+* Responds with an error if the the user id is invalid.

-POST /playlists/update/:id
+POST /playlists/update/:userID/:playListID

-* Requires Authentication header to identify user.
+* Requires Authentication header to identify user and playlist.
-* Path parameter: Specifies which playlist to add to.
+* Path parameters: Specifies which user's playlist to add to.
-* Request body is an object with the playlist name and the track's name, artist, album, and image taken.
+* Request body is an object with the track's name, artist, album, and image taken.
 This data is found via a search request to the Last.fm API, and the track's mbid is automatically attached with the GET response.
 * Responds with the updated playlist.

-DELETE /playlists/delete/:id
+DELETE /playlists/delete/:userID/:playListID

 * Path parameter: Specifies which playlist to delete.
 * Requires Authentication header to identify user.